Create a data class

 A new section appears.
 If you expand the section, the details are shown.

-15. If needed click Add new rule to add another classification rule to the data class.
+18. If needed, click Add new rule to add another classification rule to the data class.

-• You can combine regular expressions and list of values rules in one data class.
+• You can combine regular expression for column names, regular expression for data, list of values for data, and data type rules in one data class.

 • The maximum number of rules in a data class is 25.